-To summarize, based on the preliminary record before us, as of the '880 patent's priority date, one of ordinary skill understood that eculizumab encompassed molecules of both IgG4 and IgG2/IgG4 isotypes, and a plain reading of Hillmen suggests that it specifies the former.
-Accordingly, one of ordinary skill in the art would not have necessarily understood Hillmen to disclose a version of eculizumab having the IgG2/IgG4 heavy chain constant region of SEQ ID NO: 2.
-For the above reasons, Petitioner has not demonstrated a reasonable likelihood that claim 2 of the '880 patent, is unpatentable under Ground 1.
+To summarize, as we presently understand the art as of the filing date of the '504 patent, one of ordinary skill understood that eculizumab encompassed molecules by both IgG4 isotypes and IgG2/IgG4 hybrid structures, whereas a plain reading of Hillmen suggests that it specifies the former.
+Accordingly, one of ordinary skill in the art would not have necessarily understood Hillmen to disclose a version of eculizumab having the IgG2/IgG4 heavy chain constant region of SEQ ID No. 2.
+For the above reasons, Petitioner has not demonstrated a reasonable likelihood that claim 1, the sole independent claim of the '504 patent, is unpatentable under Ground 1.